 I wrote this song during what was probably the darkest time in my life, amid big life changes after separating with my ex-wife and having to relocate several times for financial and personal reasons.
 I had moved to the Okanagan to be with my family, then moved back to Vancouver for work, but I wasn’t working full time yet, struggling to pay rent in the most expensive city ever, and wasting way too much money on self-medicating my problems, and spending too much time away from my son as a result.
 Yet somehow I managed to hold onto a glimmer of hope, this idea that it’s not always gonna be like this.
 And I won’t always feel so alone.
 Though I was very isolated at the time, it was reassuring to think that someone was waiting for me on the other side, whether that person was my son, or a close friend, or a future partner, or even just a better version of myself.

 Wrote this song shortly after separating with my ex-wife.
-It was a really dark time for me, where I spent a lot of nights feeling sorry for myself, drinking too much, getting into all sorts of trouble.
-I never really wanted to be home, because there were too many memories there, so I spent a lot of time just out on the street, distancing myself from friends and sitting in pubs.
+I spent a lot of nights feeling sorry for myself, drinking too much, getting into all sorts of trouble.
+I never really wanted to be home, because there were too many memories there, so I spent a lot of time just out on the street, distancing myself from friends, sitting in pubs, waking up in drunk tanks.
 I’ve cleaned up since then, thank goodness.
-This cover image was from the last time I got rip-roaring drunk.
+This cover image on this single was from the last time I got rip-roaring drunk.
 It’s certainly not a glamorous life.

 Aside from playing music, I also spend a lot of my time writing about other people’s music.
 Before launching this new solo project, this website was primarily a blog for music reviews.
 Read some music reviews I’ve written here.